THINGS TO DO:

 “This is where it all began.”

-Gazing into a pool of steaming water deep inside Sulphur Mountain in Banff National Park, I imagine I am one of the three railway labourers who discovered this very cavern back in 1883.
+We’re here at the Cave and Basin National Historic Site on an after-hours Lantern Tour.
+Gazing into a pool of steaming water, I imagine I am one of the three railway labourers who discovered this very cavern back in 1883.
 What a surprise it must have been!

 Old and Improved

-After two years and an extensive rehabilitation, Banff’s Cave and Basin National Historic Site is set to reopen to the public in May.
-Strolling along new barrier-free accessible walkways, we tour indoor and outdoor exhibits, from giant HD screens to the 1914 Bathing Pavilion.
+The site reopened in 2013 after an extensive rehabilitation.
+Strolling along new barrier-free accessible walkways, we tour indoor and outdoor exhibits, from giant HD screens showcasing Canada’s network of protected places to the 1914 Bathing Pavilion.
 Soaking in the ambience, I sense the soothing powers of the public bathing pool that operated here until 1992.

 People came from around the world to “take the waters” of the mineral-laden hot springs.
 Peering up into the cave’s vent hole, I feel transported watching plumes of sulphurous steam billowing into the air, as they have for centuries.